 In the above calculations, the magnetic DW is assumed to be as sharp as the FE DW.
-One may recall that in most magnetic materials the magnetic DWs are much broader, and wonder whether we should consider a broad magnetic DW instead.
-We don't believe so.
+One may recall that in most magnetic materials the magnetic DWs are much broader and wonder whether we should consider a broad magnetic DW instead.
+We do not believe so.
 In most ferromagnetic DWs, the exchange energy prefers a gradual change of spin directions at the DW, but the magnetic anisotropy favors an abrupt change of spin directions at the DW.
 Thus, in the case of strong exchange and weak spin anisotropy, magnetic DWs are much broader than FE DWs.
-However, in $udu \ Mn_3WO_6$ , because of the distinct structure at the FE DW, the exchange energy also prefers the spins to align oppositely (udu-dud) across the DW.
+However, in udu Mn3WO6, because of the distinct structure at the FE DW, the exchange energy also prefers the spins to align oppositely (udu-dud) across the DW.
 Therefore, both exchange energy and anisotropy support the sharp magnetization change at the FE DW.

-D. Domain wall reversal
+D. Domain-wall reversal

 The polarization reversal at the DW is associated with DW motion.
-For instance, in the 4+4 supercell illustrated in Fig. 6(a), the simultaneous polarization reversal at the 1st and the 5th cells (black arrows) causes the $DW{\uparrow\downarrow\downarrow}$ and $DW{\downarrow\uparrow\uparrow}$ to move to the right by one unit cell.
-Similarly, in the 3+4 supercell shown in Fig. 6(b), the polarization reversal at the 4th cell is accompanied by the rightward motion of the $DW{\downarrow\uparrow}$ , and the polarization reversal at the 7th cell leads to the leftward motion of the $DW{\uparrow\downarrow}$ .
-In order to insure that the supercells before and after the DW displacement are equivalent, the m+msupercell always involves the motion of both $DW{\uparrow\downarrow\downarrow}$ and $DW{\downarrow\uparrow}$ .
-By contrast, the m + (m + 1) supercell allows just one selected DW to move.
-Therefore, while either type of supercell can be used to study the barriers for DW motion in LNO-type materials, only the m + (m+1)supercells are suitable for obtaining the corresponding information about $\mathrm{DW}{\Uparrow\Downarrow}$ and $\mathrm{DW}{\Downarrow\Uparrow}$ walls separately in the ordered-LNO case.
+For instance, in the 4+4 supercell illustrated in Fig. 6(a), the simultaneous polarization reversal at the first and the fifth cells (black arrows) causes $DW{\uparrow\downarrow\downarrow}$ and $DW{\downarrow\uparrow\uparrow}$ to move to the right by one unit cell.
+Similarly, in the 3+4 supercell shown in Fig. 6(b), the polarization reversal at the fourth cell is accompanied by the rightward motion of $DW{\downarrow\uparrow\uparrow}$ , and the polarization reversal at the supercell shown of the $DW{\uparrow\downarrow}$ .
+In order to ensure that the supercells before and after the DW displacement are equivalent, the